calweb/company-directory/company_directory.md

 ## Root/Sign in Page

 You will be required to have a sign in.
-Your sign in will be coordinated with your TIY login.
-For example, nick@theironyard.com will be able to sign in to this site.
-Somerandomdude@theironyard.com will not unless given permission.
+You will have the options to register with your Google accounts, github accounts, or register plain with the site.

+For example:

+		I am an unregistered user
+		I visit the site and click "Request Access"
+		It will link me to the registration page where you can sign in with your Google emails, Github Emails, or register a new account
+		I will be presented with a basic account screen where I can edit my credentials and/or request access to certain portions of the site
+		An email will be sent to the administrators that "So and so" is requesting access to "so and so" module

 As this is open sourced, I imagine a use case where investors may want to check students progress and what-not.
 So, there will be a "Request Permission" button on the sign in.
 When clicked it will open a dialog where the person will enter their names and email.
 Once submitted, an email will be sent to the administration user.

 ## User Roles